What is the temperature danger zone for food?

 Here are some reasons to show the importance of cold-holding temperatures in food safety:

-Regular maintenance of safe cold holding temperature is crucial for preventing the growth of pathogens, preserving food quality, meeting regulatory requirements, and protecting consumers.
 Failure to maintain cold holding temperatures can result in several problems that can affect your food business brand.
-As such, all food handlers must be properly trained and oriented on how to maintain cold-holding conditions.
+As such, all food handlers must be trained and oriented on maintaining cold-holding conditions.

 Cold-holding refers to storing foods at low temperatures, around 41°F (5°C) and below, whereas hot holding preserves food stored at 135°F (57°C) or above by stopping bacterial growth.

-Hot-holding and cold-holding food temperatures are two temperature ranges used for maintaining food safety.
+Hot-holding and cold-holding food temperatures are two temperature ranges for maintaining food safety.
 Each correct temperature range is intended for particular purposes and types of food.

 The hot holding temperature is used for holding hot foods in conditions where bacteria and other pathogens cannot grow.
 Hot holding temperatures are often used for displaying foods for service, such as soups, meats, and prepared dishes.
 Hot and freshly prepared foods are hot-held at 135°F (57°C) or above using steam tables or warming trays.